 Visit Marrakesh: What are the best things to do and see in the Red City?

 A lively and captivating destination, Marrakesh offers a perfect blend of culture, picturesque landscapes, and fascinating architecture.
 Often nicknamed “The Southern Pearl of Morocco” or “The Red City”, Marrakesh is home to a wide array of places of interest despite the inevitable damages induced by mass tourism.
 You will not think twice before booking your plane tickets to visit Marrakesh!

 To help you plan your stay more easily, we have prepared a list of the best things to do in Marrakesh.
 So, what to do and visit in Marrakesh?
 To make sure you don’t miss anything in the city, follow the guide !

 1. Go to a hammam

 Photo credit: Flickr – rightee

 You cannot visit Marrakesh without indulging in the luxury of a hammam (steam room).
 Be prepared for a different experience from a typical western spa: here, modesty is not an option, you will be required to undress (save for your underwear).
 Hot water will be splashed on your body before your skin is scrubbed (which can sometimes be a bit painful).
 After experiencing this full body cleansing, enjoy a relaxing massage that will make you float out of the steam room, radiating with a divine fragrance.

 2. Eat at a typical market stall

 Photo credit: Flickr – NatBat

 The market stalls in the main souk of the medina offer a range of fresh Moroccan dishes to discover.
 Do not be put off by street food: it is one of the best that can be found in Marrakesh (and in the world for that matter).
-Food stalls are also a lot cheaper than one of the expensive restaurants around the famous plazas, and the food will be cooked right before your eyes while you wait!
+Food stalls are also a lot cheaper than most of the expensive restaurants around the famous plazas, and the food will be cooked right before your eyes while you wait!
 For an even more authentic experience, you could also book a cooking class and learn how to make some of these elaborate dishes yourself!